ssrathi05/pythonTutorials/README.md

-# pythonTutorials
+# Python Tutorials

-> A collection of beginner-friendly Python projects and exercises.
+> This repository contains simple Python projects I’ve worked on to learn and practice Python programming.
+Each script demonstrates basic concepts and helps build foundational skills.

 ## Contents